HiPERCAM/hipercam/README.rst

 hipercam is written in Python3; it does not support Python2.x It relies on the following third-party packages.
-At the moment I suggest you get these installed first (you will very likely have several of them already); in the future I might make it more automatic:
+At the moment I suggest you get these installed first (you will very likely have several of them already); in the future I might try to make it more automatic:

   astropy    : widely used astronomical Python package with lots of useful
                stuff.